devbh04/testing/README.md

 - **Immediate Value:** Gain practical skills you can apply right away

 ## 🗺️ Your Learning Journey
-We'll start with **"Project Overview"** to build your foundation, then progressively advance through the architecture until we reach **"Accelerating Development with Shadcn UI: Leveraging Pre-Built Components for Rapid Prototyping"** where you'll see how everything integrates.
+We'll start with **"Project Overview"** to build your foundation, then progressively advance through the architecture until we reach **"Admin Dashboard with Protected Routes: Controlling Access"** where you'll see how everything integrates.

 Each chapter follows a proven structure:
 - 🎯 **Clear Learning Objectives** - Know exactly what you'll accomplish